LeetLLM

 1DANGEROUS_TOOLS = {"delete_file", "send_email", "execute_sql"} 2 3def execute_tool_safe(name: str, args: dict) -> str: 4 if name in DANGEROUS_TOOLS: 5 print(f"\nāš ļø Agent wants to call: {name}({args})") 6 approval = input("Approve? (y/n): ") 7 if approval.lower() != "y": 8 return "Action was rejected by the user."
 9 10 return execute_tool(name, args)

-šŸ’” Production patterns: Our article on Human-in-the-Loop Agent Architecture covers escalation policies, approval workflows, and how to design agent UX that builds user trust.
+šŸŽÆ Production tip: Our article on Human-in-the-Loop Agent Architecture covers escalation policies, approval workflows, and how to design agent UX that builds user trust.

 The complete agent

-Putting it all together, here's the production-ready scaffold.
-This is about 200 lines of actual logic, which is not much more than the naive version, but it handles the critical failure modes.
+Putting it all together, here is the production-ready scaffold.
+This version requires about 200 lines of actual logic.
+While it isn't much larger than our naive implementation, it introduces the critical guardrails needed to prevent infinite loops, manage context limits, and track execution costs.

 python